What is display advertising? A beginner’s guide

 Sponsored Display works together with other products like Sponsored Products, Sponsored Brands, and Amazon DSP campaigns to grow your business with Amazon.

-Amazon DSP is a demand-side platform (DSP) that enables advertisers to programmatically buy display, video, and audio ads both on and off Amazon.
+Amazon DSP is a demand-side platform (DSP) that enables advertisers to programmatically buy display, video, and audio ads wherever they spend time.
 Advertisers are able to reach audiences on Amazon sites and apps, as well as through Amazon Publisher Services and third-party exchanges.
 You can use criteria like demographics and shopping signals to build look-alike or custom audiences.

 The CTA is a key component of any display ad and should be selected carefully to yield the best results.
 Sometimes, it makes sense to use a common call to action such as “shop now,” though brands can be creative in their calls to action—just make sure your CTA supports your display ad campaign goals.